London Institute for Healthcare Engineering logoLondon Institute for Healthcare Engineering logo

 What we offer

-Space at King’s London Institute for Healthcare Engineering for up to 4 team members per venture for the duration of the programme.
+Space at the London Institute for Healthcare Engineering for up to 3 team members per venture, part-time, for the duration of the programme.

 Stage 1 (6-month duration): Gearing up

-Stage 2 (6-month duration): Venture Building for value inflection
+Stage 2 (6-month duration): Venture Building for investment

-2. Access to an ISO13485 Quality Management System, and hands-on support to develop a technical file towards regulatory submission
+3. Access to an ISO13485 Quality Management System, with hands-on support to develop a technical file towards regulatory submission

 6. Ongoing community support post-programme